DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-10-28-understanding_normality_tests_deep_dive_into_their_power_limitations.md

   teaser: /assets/images/data_science_5.jpg
   twitter_image: /assets/images/data_science_5.jpg
 keywords:
-- Normality Tests
+- Normality tests
 - Statistics
-- Data Analysis
+- Data analysis
-- QQ Plots
+- Qq plots
-- python
+- Python
-- r
+- R
-- ruby
+- Ruby
-- scala
+- Scala
-- go
+- Go
 seo_description: An in-depth exploration of normality tests, their limitations, and the importance of visual inspection for assessing whether data follow a normal distribution.
 seo_title: 'Understanding Normality Tests: A Deep Dive'
 seo_type: article
 summary: This article delves into the intricacies of normality testing, revealing the limitations of common tests and emphasizing the importance of visual tools like QQ plots and CDF plots.
 tags:
-- Normality Tests
+- Normality tests
-- Statistical Methods
+- Statistical methods
-- Data Visualization
+- Data visualization
-- python
+- Python
-- r
+- R
-- ruby
+- Ruby
-- scala
+- Scala
-- go
+- Go
 title: 'Understanding Normality Tests: A Deep Dive into Their Power and Limitations'
 ---